 Whether you are part time or full time, international or domestic, study on-campus or online, live in college or anywhere else, we can help.
 No problem is too big or too small.

-Remember…our Advocacy & Welfare service offers independent information, advocacy and referral across a range of academic and personal issues.
-All advice is free and confidential and if we can’t assist, we can refer you to someone who can.
+We offer independent information, advocacy, and referral across a range of academic and personal issues.
+All advice is free and confidential.
+If we cannot assist, we will refer you to someone who can.

 Our Services Include:

 Advice – If something goes wrong during your studies here at UNE, we’ll help you figure out the best way to handle it.